Poverty in Latin America

 This collection of twenty-five essays, and the work of forty investigators coming from a large variety of fields, offers a bird’s-eye view on the analysis of the socioeconomic realities in Brazil and proposes some possible solutions that could be made in Brazil’s public policies, for the sake of reducing inequality and eradicating poverty.

 Klasen, Stephan, and Felicitas Nowak-Lehmann D. Poverty, Inequality, and Policy in Latin America.
-Cambridge, MA: MIT, 2009.
+Cambridge, MA: MIT Press, 2009.

 Lewis, Oscar.
 Five Families: Mexican Case Studies in the Culture of Poverty.
 New York: Basic Books, 1975.